aaronbrezel/NASA_API_Demo/NASA_API_Profile.md

 **Explaination:**

 Each photo has a unique id.
 As it happens, Opportunity only took 26 photos on it's panoramic camera on June 3, 2015.
 Therefore, only one photo is returned on the proverbial second page.
 Each photo contains a small package of photo-specific data and data about the rover.
 That includes how many days the rover had been on Mars before the photo was taken (4037).
 You also receive a url of where you can find the photo online.
 Feel free to view the photo, but it is not that exciting (other than the fact it was taken on a different planet).
 Finally, each package of photo data also includes information about the rover that took it.
 For example, the "launch_date" of the rover was July 7, 2003.
 The "max_date," or last time photos were pinged back to Earth, is June 11, 2018.
 A day later, a dust storm forced Opportunity into hibernation.
 NASA has not been able to reestablish contact, since.
+Nasa officially retired Opportunity on Feburary 13, 2019 after 5,352 sols, over 14 Earth years on the Martian surface.

 ### Query 2
 **url:** https://api.nasa.gov/mars-photos/api/v1/rovers/spirit/photos?sol=1&api_key=API_key